 The LibreRouter is an Open Source Hardware WiFi Router designed from the ground up for Community Networks.

-Based on the the QCA9558 SoC and QCA8337N Gigabit Switch, the router features:
+Based on the the QCA9558 SoC and QCA8337N Gigabit Switch, some of the router features are:

 • 128 MB DDR RAM, allowing all the required services to run with no burden

 • 16 MB Flash, plenty for most router needs

 • Hardware Watchdog based on AVR8 ATTiny13, to handle failed flashes or hardware failures

 • 1 on-chip 2.4Ghz 802.11bgn MIMO 2×2 Atheros radio